NotBlue-Dev/NanoBeat/README.md

 This project will link event from beatsaber like light or hitblock, bombhit, wallhit etc to your nanoleaf and change color in function of this event

 ## Setup
-To run this project you need to run 'connection.py' and then follow the step given by the script
+To run this project you need to run 'nanoleaf.py' in src and then scan for ip and generate a token

 ## Advanced Information
-* Scan ip for nanoleaf : it will scan your network and try to find your canvas if it don't find it you will need to find it yourself
+* Scan ip: it will scan your network and try to find your canvas if it don't find it you will need to find it yourself
-* Generate token : hold power button of the nanoleaf for 5-7s then type done
+* Generate token : hold power button of the nanoleaf for 5-7s

 ## NanoBeat Mode
 * **Saber**, blue when right saber, red when left saber, if touch a bomb orange color and if hit a wall orange while you are in